 Because clinical interactions are widely diverse and individual, visualising such PCC attributes in practice might be a bit abstract.
 Perhaps they become more tangible though, if we reflect for a moment on an episode discussing for the first time a group of physical or mental symptoms with a doctor.
 How prepared were you to describe your symptoms?
 Did you manage to articulate them clearly, or did you struggle to convey them accurately on the spot?
 As the doctor inquired, did you feel your responses accurately captured the full extent of your health concerns?
 Was there a sense of mutual understanding achieved, or were there moments where the nuances of your experience got lost in verbal communication?
 These few questions highlight some of the potential barriers in patient-doctor dialogues, especially when confronting new or less linear health issues.
 Such interactions often leave patients wondering if they could express themselves clearly without missing important facts and if their doctors truly grasped the entirety of their concerns.

 Recognising the inherent limitations of memory recall, the medical community has long relied on patient diaries as a practical tool for tracking health metrics and symptoms.
-These diaries serve as a tangible method for capturing quantifiable data—such as blood pressure, weight, and emotional states—while also providing space for patients to record symptoms as they occur.
-By grounding observations in real-time documentation, patient diaries help mitigate the inaccuracies of retrospective recall, offering healthcare providers a clearer picture of patterns and potential triggers.
-However, as health-tracking moves into the digital realm, mHealth apps have emerged as modern alternatives, promising convenience and advanced functionality—but not without their own set of challenges.
+These diaries serve as a tangible method for capturing quantifiable data, such as blood pressure, weight, and emotional states, while also providing space for patients to record symptoms as they occur.
+By grounding observations in real-time documentation, patient diaries help to mitigate the inaccuracies of retrospective recall, offering healthcare providers a clearer picture of patterns and potential triggers.
+However, as health-tracking moves into the digital realm, mHealth apps have emerged as modern alternatives, promising convenience and advanced functionality, but not without their own set of challenges.

 Why Do mHealth Apps Fail?